Home » Repayment » Repayment Plans » The Future of IDR is SAVE: Changes Coming to REPAYE, PAYE, IBR, and ICR

 IBR (Income-Based Repayment) Becomes a Rarely-Used Option

 Borrowers on IBR pay 10% or 15% of their monthly discretionary income.
 The percentage depends on when they took out their first student loan.
-Those that borrowed after 2014 only pay 10%.
+Those who borrowed after 2014 only pay 10%.
 Those with older loans pay 15%.

 The IDR analysis will look almost identical to the PAYE analysis.
 REPAYE/SAVE is the cheaper and more affordable repayment plan for most borrowers.